 The rudder should be checked frequently for damage and tightness.
 If the rudder is damaged or requires service, contact your dealer for service.

 ELECTRICAL SYSTEM

-Before performing any work on the electrical system or battery, see Safety on page 3-1 and 3-2.
+Before performing any work on the electrical system or the battery, review Safety in Section 3.